 A motion to engage the Town Planner and the Town Traffic Engineer was made by Michael Croissant and second by Arthur Knapp.
+All in favor, 0 opposed.

-DEB EL FOODS

-64 Kutger Road, Thompsonville, NY

-David Higgins, Project engineer Elliot Gibber, Applicant
+DEB EL FOODS 64 Kutger Road, Thompsonville, NY David Higgins, Project engineer Elliot Gibber, Applicant